 Peter Saville on Joy Division’s Unknown Pleasures stellar cover art

-Regarded as one of the most iconic album covers ever, Joy Division’s Unknown Pleasures is one of the most identifiable pieces of graphic design art ever and a fine example of the groundbreaking designs from Factory Record’s album cover catalogue designed by British artist Peter Saville.
+Regarded as one of the most iconic album covers ever, Joy Division’s Unknown Pleasures is one of the most identifiable pieces of graphic design art and a fine example of the trailblazing designs from the vast Factory Record’s album cover catalogue, designed by British artist Peter Saville.

-Last year, on the 40th anniversary of Unknown Pleasures release, astronomers revisited the pulsar from the iconic album cover as a scientific tribute to the album that features 80 wiggly lines of our cosmos.
+Back in 2019, on the 40th anniversary of the album’s release, astronomers revisited the pulsar from the iconic album cover as a scientific tribute to the album that features 80 wiggly lines of our cosmos.

 40 years ago today, @joydivision's Unknown Pleasures was released.
 Its cover featured signals from the first pulsar CP1919.
 To mark the anniversary, we made this observation of the pulsar earlier today pic.twitter.com/xQfyEm6lLf— Jodrell Bank (@jodrellbank) June 15, 2019

 A year ago, Saville himself reworked Joy Division’s iconic album art for a t-shirt to raise funds for Music Declares Emergency’s No Music On A Dead Planet.

 The original image, showing radio emissions given out by a pulsar, or a “rotating neutron star”, has been reworked into flat lines, symbolising the eternal silence of a dead planet.

 The campaign, which has been backed by the likes of Billie Eilish and Foals as well having shirts designed by Anthony Burrill, Jamie Reid, Thom Yorke and others, was part of the Turn Up The Volume Campaign – calling upon the music industry to “reinforce its commitment to action on the climate emergency”.